ycc140/fastapi_mongo/README.md

 This part show how to expand the Swagger documentation within the code.

 #### Part 3: How to handle configuration data
-This part adds configuration handling using the Pydantic **BaseSettings** class.
-Passwords and other secret values are stored as environment values in the OS.
+This part adds initial configuration handling using the Pydantic **BaseSettings** class.
+Project parameters in an .env file.
+Later on when we add databaswe support and Authentication passwords we will use Pydantic secrets files.
+In part9 we will integrate Docker secrets with Pydantic secrets.

 #### Part 4: Normalized log handling
 This part adds normalized log handling with color using the third party **Loguru** package.